How Can I be a Part of the Solution?

 • If a friend tells you he or she is being stalked, abused or was physically or sexually assaulted, believe them and support them.
 Listen to his or her story.
 Do not victim blame.
 These offenses have nothing to do with the victim's behavior, actions or the reality of the situation.
 It is not helpful to judge or investigate.
 Rather, the best thing you can do is support your friend.

 • Sexual misconduct can lead to depression, anxiety, headaches, stomach problems, sleeping problems and other issues.
 Encourage your friend to get help dealing with the situation.
-Refer them to the UNL Victim Advocate, Women’s Center, CAPs or the Title IX Coordinator.
+Refer them to the Center for Advocacy, Response, and Education (CARE), Counseling and Psychological Services (CAPS), Employee Assistance Program (EAP), or the Title IX Coordinator.
 If the person has experienced physical harm, encourage them to seek medical help.

 • Ask the person how he or she would like your help.
 Perhaps they would like you to accompany them to the police or the hospital.